sloede/cxx11tests/README.md

 configure a new compiler - `configure.py` will do that for you.
 If you want to get a list of all targets you can build, just call `make help`.

-By default, the tes results will be colored for easier recognition of failed tests.
+By default, the test results will be colored for easier recognition of failed tests.
 You can switch of colors by setting the environment variable `COLORIZED` to '0' (zero), or my calling make with